The Canadian Cookie Monster

 Soft Applesauce Cookies

 white sugar1/4 cup Living surrounded by wild apple trees in the country, my children grew up on these.
-They turn out like super-good muffins.
+They turn out like bite-sized muffins.
 Mix dry ingredients with oil, then applesauce, then fold in flour.
 Omit sugar if the applesauce is pre-sweetened.
 Spoon heaping tablespoons on sheet, bake 350°F until brown 1/2 way up side, about 12 min.

 cinnamon1/2 tsp